mjishnu/pypdl/README.md

         block=True,
         retries=3,
         etag=True,
+        headers=headers,
+        proxy=proxy,
+        timeout=timeout
     )

 if __name__ == '__main__':
     main()
 ```

 This example downloads a file from the internet using 10 segments and displays the download progress.
-If the download fails, it will retry up to 3 times. we are also using headers, proxy and timeout, For more info regarding these parameters refer [API reference](https://github.com/mjishnu/pypdl?tab=readme-ov-file#pypdl-1)
+If the download fails, it will retry up to 3 times.
+We are also using headers to set the User-Agent and Range to download the last 10MB of the file, as well as a proxy and timeout.
+For more information on these parameters, refer to the [API reference](https://github.com/mjishnu/pypdl?tab=readme-ov-file#pypdl-1).

 Another example of implementing pause resume functionality, printing the progress to console and changing log level to debug: